woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/spatialrelationships.rst

 Spatial Relationships
 =====================

-Functions like ``ST_Area``, ``ST_Length`` or , ``ST_GeomFromText`` only work on one geometry at a time.
-However spatial databases can not only store geometry, they can also compare *relationships between geometries*.

-Questions like "Which are the closet bike racks to a park?" or "Where are the intersections of subway lines and streets?" can only be answered by comparing geometries representing the bike racks, streets, and subway lines.
+Spatial databases can not only store geometry, they also provide the capabilities to compare *relationships between geometries*.
+Answering questions such as "Which are the closet bike racks to a park?" or "Where are the intersections of subway lines and streets?" is only possible by comparing geometries representing the bike racks, streets, and subway lines.

-The following set of methods can compare geometries.
+The next sections describe the various geometry comparison functions available with PostGIS.

 ST_Equals
 ---------

-``ST_Equals(geometry A, geometry B)`` tests the spatial equality of two geometries.
+:command:`ST_Equals(geometry A, geometry B)` tests the spatial equality of two geometries.
+:command:`ST_Equals` returns TRUE if two geometries of the same type have identical x,y coordinate values, that is if the secondary shape is equal (identical) to the first shape.

 .. figure:: img/st_equals.png
-   :align: center

    *ST_Equals*

-ST_Equals returns TRUE if two geometries of the same type have identical x,y coordinate values, i.e. if the secondary shape is equal (identical) to the primary shape object.

-First, let's retrieve a representation of a point.
+The following example returns the representation of a point.

 .. code-block:: sql